 GENITAL REASSIGNMENT SURGERY

-The other thing we spoke about was Genital Reassignment Surgery.
+The other thing we spoke about was Genital Reassignment Surgery, something we talked about at the last visit.
 I had seen the Dr right before the session and said no to him, about having the surgery, but I wanted to speak to my therapist first, as I still wanted to say yes.
 It’s so strange, it’s not clearly yes like what other trans girls seem to feel … I even said to my Dr, I have a horrible feeling it’s fear making me say no.

 After speaking to my therapist though, I confirmed the no, and am now on pause, so will be discharged from the clinic.
 Being on pause means, if I change my mind and want the surgery, I can say yes and will be filtered back into the system.
 I said how I was worried by saying no I will end up not being able to get back into the clinic for years to have the surgery should I later want it, but my therapist assured me I would only have to wait months, not years, to start the process.

 After I said no to the Dr, I came out into the waiting room to see my Sister and I started crying.
 I got hit with this sad feeling as if I was making a mistake by not going ahead with Genital Reassignment Surgery, but at the same time, I felt like I had to say no. Don’t know why, I wanted to say yes, but I just felt like I had to say no. I guess maybe now isn’t the right time.